Satisfactory Academic Progress

 Financial Aid Probation of Students on Suspension

-- If a student is placed on financial aid suspension status and is successfully granted an appeal (see appeals process on the next panel), he/she may be placed on financial aid probation for that subsequent term.
+- If a student is placed on financial aid suspension status and is successfully granted an appeal (see appeals process below), he/she may be placed on financial aid probation for that subsequent term.

 Regaining Eligibility (Academic Plan)

 - In the student’s probation semester, he/she will be placed on an academic plan, which is that he/she must pass all courses in that semester with a C or better and no W’s, I’s, F’s, or AF’s.

 - Even if the student is not at SAP standards by the end of the semester, a student who has met the plan can continue on probation for subsequent semesters, as long as he/she continues to meet the plan, until the student has met SAP standards.

 - If the student doesn’t meet the conditions of the academic plan, he/she will be placed on financial aid suspension and lose financial aid eligibility until he/she meets SAP standards.

 - Removal from financial aid does not prevent students from enrolling without financial aid, so long as other acceptable payment arrangements are made with KVCC.

 - The College will notify students in writing any time they are placed on warning, on probationary status, or on financial aid suspension.